lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_32.md

 			{
 				"funcName":"",
 				"funcTitle":"Network isolation",
 				"funcP":"VPC divides a separate and secure private space for users.
 VPCs are isolated independently.
 Containers can be deployed under different VPCs to achieve network isolation.
-Users can fully control network management, support independent sub-netting, EIP configuration, etc. In addition, the user's local server can be connected to the JD Cloud container through a service such as a VPN or a dedicated line to expand the existing network deployment."
+Users can fully control network management, support independent sub-netting, EIP configuration, etc. In addition, the user’s local server can be connected to the JD Cloud container through a service such as a VPN or a dedicated line to expand the existing network deployment."
 			},
 			{
 				"funcName":"",